star14ms/weather/README.md

 # Weather-App
-Learning React Native by building a weather app
+Learning React Native by Building a Weather App